brilliantlyc/Retirement_Robo_Advisor/README.md

 ## Age Validation

 The robo advisor requirements included age restrictions.
-These were, that the age input by the user had to be greater than zero and less than 65.
+These were, that the age input by the user had to be non-negative and less than 65.
 In other words, a valid age range was between 0-64 years old inclusive.
 Following are screenshots of the messages that were returned when invalid ages were entered.

 **Age less than zero:**